uwspstar/Angular/README.md

 ```
 ## Security
 ```
 -  Frontend security is great for the user experience, but does not provide real security.
+Backend database rules is the only way to truly protect your data.

 ```